Premiership of Narendra Modi

-In 2019, he was elected as the prime minister of India for the second time and sworn in at the Rashtrapati Bhavan on 30 May 2019.
+In 2019, he was elected as the prime minister of India for a second term and sworn in at the Rashtrapati Bhavan on 30 May 2019.
 His second cabinet consisted of 54 ministers and initially had 51 ministers, which was expanded to 77 ministers during a reshuffle on 7 July 2021.
-His premiership has, to a considerable extent, practiced high command culture.
+Modi was sworn in for a third term as prime minister, heading a coalition government, on 9 June 2024.